 Today is Hastings Day.
-The Battle of Hastings, arguably the most decisive battle in world history, was fought 950 years ago today, on October 14, 1066.
+The Battle of Hastings, arguably the most decisive battle in world history, was fought 955 years ago today, on October 14, 1066.
+Here’s the annual celebratory post:

 I promised my brother, the historian, that I would celebrate it appropriately.
 According to him, and he knows these things, it was long the custom of an anonymous British patriot to take out a full page advertisement in one of the London papers (I can’t remember now which one, though he told me only yesterday*), which announced “On this day in 1066 King Harold II died defending our Saxon rights.”
 Unfortunately, I was unable to find documentary evidence of this practice, or a facsimile of the communication, so I was forced to improvise (above).